Befeepilf/pi-led-controller/README.md

 }
 ```

+For more examples take a look at the `examples` folder.

 ### Compiling
 This is *not* a header-only library.
 You have to compile and link all the source files inside the `src` directory.